ngyikp/my-little-software/README.md

 - [FiM++](http://fimpp.wikia.com/wiki/FiM%2B%2B_Wiki) - FiM++ attempts to be an easy-to-read-aloud programming language that, if you didn't know it was a program, you would think is a letter.

+- [BrainPuff](https://github.com/juju2143/flufflepuff) - BrainPuff is a programming language based on Brainfuck and the speech of everypony's favorite fluffy pony, Fluffle Puff.

 ## Misc

 - [PonyAPI](https://github.com/Xe/PonyAPI) - A simple REST API for My Little Pony: Friendship is Magic episodes and many clients for it